 Comparing changes

-This will bring up a window which shows you each line of changes in the XML files.
-On the left is the older XML record, and the on the right is the new file with the changes.
+This will bring up a window that shows you each line of changes in the XML files.
+On the left is the older XML record, and on the right is the new file with the changes.
 Highlighted in red is where the change was made, and in green is the new change.
 We also display the time and date that the change was made in Salesforce.
 Note that changes are only detected after each sync.

 You can use the arrows to navigate between each highlighted change: